Post #1: Why this blog post isn’t in Arabic and why you should probably start one

 The difference?
 Confidence.

 When I moved to Germany as an exchange student fresh off the farm, this teenage confidence (and naïveté) enabled me to proudly speak in terrible German, which, within months, turned into almost native-level fluency.
+But I realized that if I wanted to make friends in Germany, I had to chill out and actually listen to others with the intent to learn something.

 Note: Arabic is harder to learn than German, but French and Spanish (languages much of my community in Morocco used frequently) are easier than German.

 Years later, I found out that research supports my experience.
 People who have always been total crap at speaking second and third languages found they could learn it just fine when they let go of their fear of making mistakes.
 The self-awareness and personal growth I experienced between 2014 and 2022 made me so afraid of being publicly wrong that I became too careful.
-I became somewhat of a perfectionist, refraining from making any claim I couldn't support with 99% certainty.
+I became somewhat of a perfectionist, refraining from making any claim I couldn't support with certainty.

 This is why I’m starting this blog.
 Not because I’m right about everything, but because I think it’ll make me a better writer, thinker, and reasoner.
 There’s a balance between publicly declaring strong, unexamined opinions and engaging in a curious, discovery-led participation with strangers.
 I hope to find it.